kharchenkolab/conos/vignettes/walkthrough.md

 `$embedGraph` function for additional embedding options.

-Also, both functions `$plotGraph` and `$plotPanel` are constructed off of the main function `conos::embeddingPlot` and will pass all visualization parameters to this main function.
-So, to get full list of the possible parameters please refer to `?conos::embeddingPlot` and the examples below.
+Also, both functions `$plotGraph` and `$plotPanel` are constructed off of the main function `sccore::embeddingPlot` and will pass all visualization parameters to this main function.
+So, to get full list of the possible parameters please refer to `?sccore::embeddingPlot` and the examples below.

 ```r